-The Bank's Finance department develop the Bank's strategy for Board review and approve to set the business projections and strategic objectives.
-This considers any changes to the business structure, market conditions or economic, and regulatory changes.
+The Board Strategy Committee sets the Bank's strategy for business projections and strategic objectives.
+This considers any changes to the business structure, market conditions or economic and regulatory changes.

 The Bank's strategy for delivering its business model involves the following combination of activities: